sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 # More Moves - Do a Flashback, Critical Flip

-# More Moves - Take a Breather, Rest, Heal
+# More Moves - Take a Breather, Rest, Seek Help

 ## Taking a Breather